 Debbie Bryan, Board President

-After being in the disability field in the area of Vocational Rehabilitation for about nineteen years, it seems a natural thing for me to be interested and passionate about having a part in helping those who are disabled live as normal lives as possible.
+"After being in the disability field in the area of Vocational Rehabilitation for about nineteen years, it seems a natural thing for me to be interested and passionate about having a part in helping those who are disabled live as normal lives as possible.
 Service on the ETCIL Board is giving me a chance to do that.
-Through the years of my employment with TCB and DARS, I have always felt the services that the ETCIL in Tyler provided were excellent therefore I am thrilled to have a part in helping to continually shape these services for the needs of the disabled in Northeast Texas. - Roger Purdy
+Through the years of my employment with TCB and DARS, I have always felt the services that the ETCIL in Tyler provided were excellent therefore I am thrilled to have a part in helping to continually shape these services for the needs of the disabled in Northeast Texas."

 I receive great pleasure in making a positive difference in the lives of those that have sustained a life changing injury or that were born with a disability.
 I have been blessed in my life and look forward to this new opportunity to serve, learn and bring Preferred Home Medical’s blend of service and philosophy to the ETCIL family!
 My proudest accomplishment is being the father of my two beautiful daughters: Lauren and Catherine.
-I have lived in East Texas since 1987 and have worked in the customer/patient service home medical equipment industry for 26 years. - Jeff Zaber
+I have lived in East Texas since 1987 and have worked in the customer/patient service home medical equipment industry for 26 years."

-Being an advocate is important to me.
+"Being an advocate is important to me.
 In 1994, I became a T5 para after a car accident.
 The ADA was a new law at that time, and most disabled Texans still battled to become contributing and fully integrated members of society.
-I became involved in adaptive athletics and started my advocacy by promoting the benefits and increasing the opportunities for disabled Texans to participate in sport.
+I became involved in adaptive athletics and started my advocacy by promoting the benefits and increasing the opportunities for disabled Texans to participate in sports.
 I went on to law school and worked with the Carden Law Office on behalf of civil litigants seeking redress under disability related legislation.
 It was during this time that I also began working with the Coalition of Texans with Disabilities where I currently serve as a board member.
 Compared to 1994, disabled Texans have made much progress and are more fully able to be contributing members of their communities.